johnpuddephatt/yorspace/_faqs/how_will_you_raise_the_necessary_money.md

 location:
 - invest
 ---
-Since January 2017, YorSpace have been successful in attracting over £110,000 worth of grant funding with further applications in hand.
+Since January 2017, YorSpace have been successful in attracting over £240,000 worth of grant funding.
+This seed funding has financed predevelopment works and the Planning phase of Lowfield Green.

-This seed funding has financed the planning phase of Lowfield Green and further funding raised will cover consultant costs and fees up to work onsite.
-Residents of the homes at Lowfield Green will contribute a minimum of 10% deposit to buy into residency.
-These member deposits, along with the bridging finance raised through the community share offer will allow us to secure a development loan from a lender to buy the land and build the homes at Lowfield Green.

-We hope to secure £100,000 worth of match funding once standard mark accreditation is confirmed for our share offer.
+We have secured grant money to cover the 15% deposit to purchase the land and will secure £100,000 worth of match funding from Power To Change upon receiving standard mark accreditation for our share offer.
+The money raised from the share offer will be used to buy the land, cover fees and YorSpace’s development costs during the build phase.